-The committee will include an independent person, as well as Becci Howie (Operations Director) or Alison Moore (Managing Director).
+The committee will include an independent person, as well as Alison Moore (Managing Director) or a nominated board colleague.
 The committee will decide if the complaint has been handled fairly and properly.
-Becci or Alison will write to you with a final decision.
+Alison will write to you with a final decision.